-First of all decide the type of pond you wish to build, i.e. a wildlife pond, goldfish pond or a koi pond.
-If you plan on keeping Koi there are different ways of running and filtering, which will be explained as you read on, so don't assume that all ponds will work the same.
+First of all, you need to decide which type of pond you wish to build, i.e. a wildlife pond, goldfish pond, or a Koi pond.
+If you plan on keeping Koi, there are different ways of running and filtering, which will be explained as you read on, so don't assume that all ponds will work the same.

 Careful planning is required when deciding to create and build a pond.
-In addition to deciding on the size of pond required it is also important to decide on the location of the pond.
+In addition to deciding on the size of the pond required, it is also important to decide on the location of the pond.
 It should be located where it can be easily viewed and where it will obtain sunlight for approximately 5-6 hours a day, although some shading over part of the pond is beneficial.
-This will help to promote good plant growth, also bear in mind that the more you expose the water to sun light the more likely that you will encourage algae & blanket-weed growth in the pool - which isn't a good thing in large quanities.
+This will help to promote good plant growth, also bear in mind that the more you expose the water to sunlight, the more likely that you will encourage algae & blanket-weed growth in the pool - which isn't a good thing in large quanities.

-Possibly the most important decision is the equipment required for running the type of pond you wish to install, once you have the size of the pond, you can then choose the equipment to suit it, the main requirements being a pump, uv steriliser and pond filter.
-If your not sure on how to work out the gallons your pond will hold, - which will then determine the size of the pump, uv and filter you require, give us a call or email us, and we will be able to advise you, or see our ‘helpful hints’ page, or the glossary to help you choose the products that will best suit your needs.
+Possibly the most important decision is the equipment required for running the type of pond you wish to install.
+Once you have the size of the pond, you can then choose the equipment to suit it; the main requirements being a pump, uv steriliser and pond filter.
+If you're not sure on how to work out the gallons your pond will hold, which will then determine the size of the pump, UV and filter that you require, then just give us a call or email us, and we will be able to advise you - or see our ‘helpful hints’ page, or the glossary to help you choose the products that will best suit your needs.

-A wildlife pond is going to be the cheapest one of all to install; the only thing you really need is the flexible pvc pond liner or rubber pond liner, or a pre formed pond.
-If you would like a water feature or waterfall you will require a pump - NOTE if you do install a pump you will need something with a fine filter on the inlet to the pump to stop any frogs, toads, tadpoles, newts or any other types of wildlife in the pond from being drawn into the pump.
-A good option for this type of pond are the Hozelock EasyClear all in one, these consist of a pump, filter and Uv in one compact unit, an ideal choice for keeping ponds clean and free from green water and that are not going to have excessive fish waste, click the link to see the video on this product.
+A wildlife pond is going to be the cheapest one of all to install; the only thing you really need is the flexible PVC pond liner or rubber pond liner, or a pre-formed pond.
+If you would like a water feature or waterfall, you will require a pump.
+NOTE, if you do install a pump, you will need something with a fine filter on the inlet to the pump to stop any frogs, toads, tadpoles, newts or any other types of wildlife in the pond from being drawn into the pump.
+A good option for this type of pond are the Hozelock EasyClear all in one, these consist of a pump, filter and UV in one compact unit, an ideal choice for keeping ponds clean and free from green water, and that are not going to have excessive fish waste.

 They help to enhance the look of the pond and re-create the natural environment.
 Plants can also assist in the maintenance of the water quality.
 However, some plants grow very quickly and can take over the pond unless you periodically remove some of them.
 All new plants should be rinsed before you place them into the pond.